-The uncertainty over policy direction where evidence suggests departures from rational choice theory perhaps requires a more empirical approach to policy development itself.
+Recognition of this uncertainty over policy direction, where evidence suggests departures from rational choice theory, could usher in a more empirical approach to policy development itself.
 Policy experiments, pilots and (where possible) randomised controlled trials (RCTs) allow policymakers to observe the consequences of possible interventions, which cannot be deduced given the complexity of the context.
 Again, the question of whether post-intervention consumer decisions represent a welfare improvement may not always be answered decisively, but such an empirical approach is likely to provide indications and hence to support better policy decisions.